mick-parker/foil-theory/Concept Notes.md

 3 Boundary Detection in Early Concept Formation as a Parsing Problem Concept Note
 Before we can categorise, we must parse: break the world into discrete chunks.
-'Boundary as Parsing Problem' argues that parsing is the first cognitive act - more fundamental than similarity or contrast.
+'Boundary Detection in Early Concept Formation as Parsing Problem' argues that parsing is the first cognitive act - more fundamental than similarity or contrast.
 Think of how an infant must segment continuous visual and auditory streams before recognising objects or words.
 Parsing shapes what counts as an 'entity' at all.
 This view connects to computational parsing in AI and the perceptual segmentation seen in developmental psychology.
 Philosophically, it suggests concepts depend on pre-conceptual operations, challenging essentialist or purely representational accounts.

 Premises:
 P1.
 Continuous sensory input must be parsed into units before categorisation.